Although cats have a reputation for being independent, your kitten's curiosity and intelligence means she can learn some simple commands.

 Give the food to your kitten and say "Good kitty."

 Take a few steps back.
-Show your kitten a second kibble, say her name, and repeat the recall for food.
+Show your kitten a second kibble, say her name, and repeat the call for food.

 Gradually repeat the exercise from farther and farther away.
 Once your kitten is doing well, begin calling her when she is looking away from you.
 Again, keep your training sessions short and stop before your kitten tires of the game.